 - Beltech 2015 (Belfast)

 - Digital DNA – Digital Futures 2015 (Belfast)

-Andrew believes every student in the UK should get the opportunity to try out Computer Science, but right now, the majority don’t ever get a chance.
+Andrew believes every student in the UK should get the opportunity to try out and experiment with Computer Science, but there is still a long way to go before that can be realised.